New draft law on English Devolution lands

 Strategic Authorities have been earmarked to take on powers in the following policy areas:

-You can read a fuller explainer on the Bill here and area factsheets explaining what it means for each existing Strategic Authority.
+You can read a fuller explainer from the UK Government on the Bill here with area factsheets explaining what it means for each existing Strategic Authority.